Application Essays

 2. Follow-on Service Project Proposal

-- In no particular order, describe your Follow-on Service Project in more detail: What is your project and how will it increase awareness of study abroad and the Gilman Program among your peers in your home or campus community?
-Identify and explain why you chose the specific community you will be reaching.
-How will you integrate the impact of your experience abroad into your project?
-With which campus departments, student organizations, or community organizations will you collaborate?
+- What is your project and how will it increase awareness of study abroad and the Gilman Program among your peers in your home or campus community?

 Examples of Follow-on Service Projects

-Gilman Scholars have proposed and carried out a wide range of Follow-on Service Projects.
+Gilman scholars have proposed and carried out a wide range of Follow-on Service Projects.
 As long as the applicant’s proposal will meet the goals of the Follow-on Service Project, there are no right or wrong projects.
 However, we encourage all applicants to propose a unique Follow-on Service Project that highlights their individual background, experiences, talents and skills.
-Listed below are some examples of projects Gilman Scholars have carried out.
+Listed below are some examples of projects Gilman scholars have carried out.
 This is by no means an exhaustive list and we look forward to continuing to receive unique, individual proposals from all applicants.
-Remember, all projects must promote international education and the Gilman Scholarship.
+Remember, all projects must promote international education and the Gilman Program.

 K-12 Outreach